 Look Out for These Red Flags

 One common sign of credit repair scams is unrealistic or impossible promises.
 These include guaranteeing an improvement in your credit score.
 Or guaranteeing it will be adjusted to a specific score.
 It is impossible for them to know ahead of time if they will be successful.
 And they cannot know in advance how successful they will be.
 If they say they’re sure, they’re lying.

-Another sign of a scam, and a very serious one, is if they claim the ability to create you a new credit profile for you.
-This is not only a scam; it is also a crime that can get you in trouble too.
+Another sign of a scam, and a very serious one, is if they claim the ability to create a new credit profile for you.
+This is not only a scam; it is a crime that can also get you in trouble.

 In the U.S., for example, they may attempt to sell you a new Social Security number (SSN) or ask you to apply for an Employer Identification Number (EIN) from the IRS.
 If so, they are making you a party to possible federal crimes.
 The new SSN may have been stolen from someone else.
 And while EINs have valid legal uses, credit scores and applications are not among them.
 If you ever put a number other than your SSN on a form that requires it, you are breaking the law.
+Moreover, many of the criminals who attempt to peddle this sort of solution to unsuspecting consumers are known to recycle stolen Social Security numbers as EINs.
 You are allowed to withhold your SSN if you wish (and probably get rejected as a result).
 But you are not allowed to lie.

 If you think you’ve been the victim of a credit repair scam, contact the fund recovery experts at MyChargeBack.